hashintel/hash/apps/hash/README.md

 ### Unit tests

-Unit tests are executed by [Vitest](https://vitest.dev/), which we use in place of Jest, due to its improved WebAssembly compatibility.
+Unit tests are executed by [Vitest](https://vitest.dev/), which we use in place of Jest, due to its improved TS/ESM compatibility.

 Unit tests can be launched at any time with this command: